 Bloom assessment and prediction help select effective preventive methods.
 Treatment methods for algae control include aeration, chemical/biological additives, or ultrasound technology.

 Controlling the spread of Cyanobacteria has become a severe global challenge.
 Especially, for lakes and bigger ponds.
-The current methods all have significant pros and cons.
+Current algal bloom treatment methods all have significant pros and cons.
 Some control methods are not environmentally safe, for example, Algaecides.
 Other methods like Aeration, are quite expensive.

-To prevent algal blooms, current algae control options that are commonly used include:
+To prevent harmful algal blooms, current algae control options that are commonly used include:

 Involves treating the water with various chemical additives.
 Alum, lanthanum, or any other products that precipitate or sequester the ionized orthophosphates.
 Aquatic herbicides used to treat algae are called algaecides.
 They are often copper-based compounds (e.g. copper sulfate, copper chelate communes, chemical Endothall).